 Recovering Legal Costs from Leaseholders

-Many old leases (i.e. written before 1996) will not contain a specific clause applicable in this situation.
-Some, such as my own simply state that the Lessee is ‘to pay the Lessor all costs, charges and expenses (including legal costs and fees payable to a Surveyor) which may be incurred by the Lessor in (or in contemplation of) any proceedings under s146 (restrictions on and relief against forfeiture of leases and underleases) and s147 of the Law of Property Act 1925′ (relief of notice to effect decorative repairs).
-Whilst it may be arguable that issuing a claim for the payment of the service charges and ground rent is a precursor to forfeiture proceedings using it as an argument to for recovery must be given very careful consideration as a) it may be challenged which will increase costs and b) forfeiture (the taking back of the lease before its natural expiry) may ultimately prove to be unworkable.
+However, many old leases (i.e. written before 1996) will not contain a specific clause applicable in either situation.
+Some, such as my own simply state that the Lessee is ‘to pay the Lessor all costs, charges and expenses (including legal costs and fees payable to a Surveyor) which may be incurred by the Lessor in (or in contemplation of) any proceedings under s146 (restrictions on and relief against forfeiture of leases and under-leases) and s147 of the Law of Property Act 1925′ (relief of notice to effect decorative repairs).
+Whilst it may be arguable that issuing a claim for the payment of the service charges and ground rent is a precursor to forfeiture proceedings (taking back the lease before its natural expiry) using it as an argument to for recovery must be given very careful consideration as a) it may be challenged which will increase costs and b) forfeiture may ultimately prove to be unworkable.